Data Synchronization

 Sync without a mount point

-command to imporve the performance, such as --max-downloads
+to improve transfer performance, such as --max-downloads

 , --max-uploads

-, --buffer-size
+, and --buffer-size

 Incremental and full synchronization